teamolympusgames/blog/_posts/2015-01-25-the-musical-box.markdown

 * both the open E and the 2nd fret on D
 * 2nd fret on D plus 2nd fret on G

-As you can hear on the video, it sounds pretty passable.
+As you can hear on [this video](https://www.youtube.com/watch?v=I2XKZNMR2Pc), it sounds pretty passable.
 In fact, it's so cool my biggest concern has been: how do I resist the temptation of OVER using it?